 From this research and her experence in general practice Penny speaks about feelings mothers experience when divorcing.

-Phil Naylor is the CEO of The Mortgage & Finance Association of Australia (MFAA)
+Phil Naylor former CEO of The Mortgage & Finance Association of Australia (MFAA)

 Not everyone has used the services of a mortgage broker.
 Phil discusses what you need to know if you choose to use a mortgage broker to apply for a loan.
 It is improtant to always check professional accreditation and membership of professional associations.